iscas-glm/PAT_basic-level-open-source-code/README.md

 # PAT_basic-level-open-source-code
-This repository provides all the  solutions of  code(including C++/Java version),from time to time I will upload onto it,so it is updating
+This repository provides all the  solutions of code(including C++/Java version),from time to time I will upload onto it,so it is updating.